Hardware-efficient entangled measurements for variational quantum algorithms: Results

 Let us now confront our grouping methods with the previous ones.
-Table \ref{table:groupings} shows the number of groups obtained from the Pauli strings of molecules of sizes between 2 and 26 qubits using different methods: TPB grouping \cite{bravyi2017}, EM grouping \cite{hamamura2020efficient}, and HEEM grouping with the connectivity of the quantum device \emph{ibmq\_montreal}.
+Table~\ref{table:groupings} shows the number of groups obtained from Pauli strings of molecules of sizes between 2 and 26 qubits using different methods: TPB grouping \cite{bravyi2017}, EM grouping \cite{hamamura2020efficient}, and HEEM grouping with the connectivity of the quantum device \textit{ibmq\_montreal}.
+Analogously to the results of Fig.~\ref{fig:violinHEEM}, the Hamiltonians were constructed with the parity map on the basis of STO3G, freezing the core and removing unoccupied orbitals \cite{github}.
 The results of the HEEM grouping correspond to the minimum number of groups obtained with our Monte Carlo study.
-Table \ref{table:groupings} also includes the number of CNOTs required to measure the groups.
+Table~\ref{table:groupings} also includes the number of CNOTs required to measure the groups.
 On the one hand, the HEEM grouping significantly outperforms TPB in terms of the number of groups.
 However, the EM grouping has a smaller number of groups than the HEEM but uses a number of CNOTs that grows much more rapidly with the size of the molecules.
-The number of groups with HEEM scales as $\order{N^{2.45}}$ with the number of qubits (the asymptotic scaling values for other magnitudes can be found in Supp.
-Material \ref{SMsec:scaling}).
+The number of groups with HEEM scales as $\order{N^{2.45}}$ with the number of qubits.
 Furthermore, HEEM circuits involve only one layer of entangling gates, while the depth of EM circuits depends on the distance between the qubits to be connected.
+All the scalings shown here were obtained by fitting the numerical results obtained with each grouping.
+More details on this topic, together with the asymptotic scaling values for other magnitudes, can be found in the Appendix~\ref{SMsec:scaling} \cite{suppl}.

+Both the number of CNOTs, which translates into experimental error, and the number of groups, which translates into statistical error for a fixed total number of shots, are relevant for the final accuracy of the method.
+This means that the results discussed so far do not completely conclude which is the best grouping method.
+In Table~\ref{table:groupings} we show the relative error for the energy evaluation of the state $\ket{\psi} = \ket{0}^{\otimes N}$ for different molecule Hamiltonians and grouping methods.
+We consider this state because, having no entanglement, it is prepared with high accuracy.
+This implies that in the simulations only the error due to the energy evaluation appears.
+We set the total number of shots at $2^{14}$ for all molecules and methods, and these shots are divided equally between all circuits of each scenario.
+The relative error is computed as

+where the exact energy is obtained as $E_\mathrm{exact}=\bra{\psi}H\ket{\psi}$, while $E_\mathrm{simulation}$ is calculated considering the noise model of the device \textit{ibmq\_montreal}.
+This simulation is repeated 25 times and from there we compute the average relative error shown in Table~\ref{table:groupings}.
+The uncertainty in this relative error is defined by the standard deviation between the different runs.